ansanbinoy/HTTPalive/README.md

 # HTTPalive
-You can check a list of subdomain status code automatically\n.
+You can check a list of subdomain status code automatically

 [+] python3 http-alive.py --help